BlockstreamResearch/bip-frost-dkg/README.md

   investigation procedure of the protocol is necessary to determine a suspected participant.
 See the documentation of the exception for further details.
-- `CoordinatorMsgParseError` - If the coordinator message could not be parsed.

 #### participant\_finalize